 Information about the register

-The Positive credit register contains information about private individuals’ loans and income.
-In addition to the loans currently reported, loans granted to natural persons other than consumers will also be reported to the register starting 1 December 2025.
-They include loans granted to business name entrepreneurs or agricultural operators, for example.
+The Positive credit register contains information about private individuals’ loans and income and about loans granted to natural persons other than consumers, which include loans granted to business name entrepreneurs or agricultural operators, for example.

 The objective of the register is to: